Workers’ Compensation Appeals Commission Members

 - Appeals Commissioners

-James N. Rhodes, Ketchikan, is a 17-year member of the International Brotherhood of Electrical Workers Union Local 1547.
-He served as a member for labor on the Alaska Workers’ Compensation Board from August 2001 until March 2005.
-He was appointed by Governor Sean Parnell as a member of the Workers’ Compensation Appeals Commission to a four-year term in February 2012.
+James N. Rhodes, an employee representative, of Ketchikan, is a 20-year member of the International Brotherhood of Electrical Workers Union Local 1547.
+He served as a member for labor on the Board from August 2001 until March 2005.
+He was appointed by Governor Sean Parnell to complete a four-year term as commissioner in 2012.
 His term expires on March 1, 2016.

 S. T. Hagedorn, Anchorage, retired from the Alaska Railroad Corporation in June 2009 after a 34-year career, the last 24 years as the corporate Risk Manager.
 He was appointed to the Alaska Workers' Compensation Board in 1991 as a member for industry by Governor Walter Hickel, reappointed twice by Governor Tony Knowles, and reappointed in 2006 by Governor Frank Murkowski (15 years’ service on the Board).
 He has a B.A. in History from the University of Northern Iowa.
 He was appointed by Governor Sarah Palin as a member of the Workers’ Compensation Appeals Commission in March 2007 to a five-year term and reappointed by Governor Sean Parnell to another five-year term in March 1, 2012.
 His term expires on March 1, 2017.
 Employer representative.